Wang Xiaosong: Career

-In 1990, Wang moved to Berlin, where he majored in Visual Communication at the Berlin University of the Arts with professors Spohn and Bernhard Boës.
-In 1992, he settled in Berlin, working as a freelance artist and designer.
+In 1992, Wang settled in Berlin, working as a freelance artist and designer.
 In 1994, Wang was accepted as a member of the German Artists Society (Association of German Artists).

 In 1996, he became a Director and Cultural General Supervisor at the Germany-China Cultural Exchanges Association.
 From 1997 to 2003, he taught at Victor Gollancz Volkshochschule Steglitz in Berlin.
 In 2003, he moved back to China and has since served as a doctoral advisor, professor, and dean of the Visual Communication Design Department in the Academy of Fine Arts at Zhejiang University.

 In addition to his activities as an artist and lecturer, Wang, in cooperation with Berlin architect Peter Ruge, maintains an architectural office in Hangzhou, where numerous new buildings and urban designs are conceived, organized, and realized.

 In 2011, Wang's work, Making Life, was shown at the Venice Biennale.
-Making Life was conceived as an antithesis to the official Chinese pavilion, and attracted media attention.
+Making Life was conceived as an antithesis to the official Chinese pavilion.
 Wang's works are part of various notable collections, such as the National Art Museum of China, the Ludwig Museum Koblenz, and the Wiener Künstlerhaus.
 Wang is represented in Europe exclusively by the Schütz Fine Art gallery in Vienna.

+In 2012, Wang held his solo exhibition, Out-of-Control Ants — Wang Xiaosong Solo Exhibition (失控的蚂蚁) at the Ludwig Museum in Koblenz and the St. Annen Museum in Lübeck, Germany.

+Since 2018, Wang has served as the Chief Curator for the exhibition series of the major national cultural project, A Comprehensive Collection of Ancient Chinese Paintings.
+The exhibition has toured numerous prominent venues, including the National Museum of China, Zhejiang Exhibition Hall, China National Archives of Publications and Culture (Hangzhou Branch), Zhejiang Art Museum, Hebei Museum, Jiaxing Art Museum, Ningbo Museum of Art, the University of Macau Museum of Art, Sichuan Fine Arts Institute, and the Shanghai Songjiang Yunjian Hall Cultural and Art Center.
+Notably, the exhibition at the National Museum of China attracted over 4 million visitors, setting a historical record for temporary exhibitions at the museum.

+In 2024, Wang co-curated the China Pavilion at the 60th International Art Exhibition of La Biennale di Venezia alongside independent curator Jiang Jun.
+The exhibition, themed Atlas: Harmony in Diversity, was recognized by Forbes as one of the "8 must-see pavilions" at the Biennale.